mrodriguezcote/octo-umbrella/README.md

 - From the `src/` directory call `npm install`
 - Call `npm start [command]`

-`command` is either the name of a level (like `level2`) or the name of a test set (like `homepage`).
+The single optional argument `command` is either the name of a level (like `'level2'`) or the name of a test set (like `'homepage'`).
 When calling `npm start [command]` the tests will execute in dependency mode, that is, the more complex tests will not execute until the previous tests have passed.
+If `npm start homepage` is called, then all level 1 and level 2 tests will run before the homepage set is run.
 In order to bypass dependency mode call `npm test [command]`, this will run the level or set indicated by `command` without executing any previous simpler tests.
-By default, calling `npm start` with no argument will execute all tests in the first level.
+By default, calling `npm start` with no argument will run all tests in the first level.

 `